iLawFD/simple-data-science-projects/README.md

 # AnimeSuggestions:
-- Input : the user desired genre and select if they want anime or TV Series
+- Input : the user has to select a genre(e.g Drama) and select wether they want animes or movies
-- output: Top 5 animes or TV Series of the desired genre based on the rating column
+- output: Top 5 animes or moives of the desired genre based on the rating column